-State wants stuck fishing boat out of Snohomish River, sends threat to its owner
+Washington state looks to remove boat stuck in river

 Jerry Farmer of the department says the state could take the boat out of the river by the end of next month if they do take custody.

-The newspaper could not reach the boat’s owner for comment.
+The newspaper could reach the boat’s owner for comment.

 The owner can pursue an appeal if the boat is seized.